solayer-labs/docs/solayer-overview/introduction/faq.md

 #### What should I do if I'm experiencing issues?

-a) When experiencing an issue, a user can ask, for simple questions, in the #general-chat for solutions from either the community or moderators
+a) When experiencing an issue, a user can ask, simple questions, in the #general-chat for solutions from either the community or moderators

-b) They can, at their own discretion or following a moderator’s suggestion open a support ticket (In Discord)
+b) They can, at their discretion or following a moderator’s suggestion open a support ticket (In Discord)

 #### Where can I get updates about Solayer?